 - No talking on your cell phones or texting in the museum.
-Turns your phones off or put them on SILENT until we leave the museum for dinner.
+Turns your phones off or put them on SILENT until we leave the museum.

 - No shoving people out of the way to get right in front of a piece.
 Please be considerate of others.